 A high value of EPIFP could impact liquidity, as future profits are not available in cash at present.
-As the total amount of the Expected Profits in Future Premiums (EPIFP) amounts to $\in$ 10 million at the end of 2020, the impact on the liquidity position is rather limited.
+The total Expected Profits in Future Premiums (EPIFP) amounts to EUR 54.8 million at the end of 2021 (2020: EUR 9.6 million), the large increase is mainly driven by the longer contract boundaries of AOV, therefore profits are projected for a longer period.
 Note that this value does not reflect derivatives contracts that have been put in place in previous years to hedge against the risk of low interest rates.